 Criteria for eligibility

-Studies: Minimum high school education (high school graduate - 12th grade with or without a baccalaureate diploma).
+Studies: Minimum high school education (high school graduate - 12th grade with or without a baccalaureate diploma).Minimum age: 18 years old.

-Minimum age: 18 years old.Medical and psychological requirements: A medical and psychological evaluation is mandatory to demonstrate that a person is fit to drive railway vehicles.
+Medical and psychological requirements: A medical and psychological evaluation is mandatory to demonstrate that a person is fit to drive railway vehicles.

-Responsibility and requirments: Skills in concentration, analytical thinking, and the ability to make rapid decisions in critical situations.
+Responsibility and requirments: Skills in concentration, analytical thinking, and the ability to make rapid decisions in critical situations.The ability to assimilate and continuously develop theoretical and practical knowledge, the desire to advance in a career.

 The total duration of the qualification program is 1262 hours, approximately 32 weeks.